 Step 4: TALK TO YOUR ROOMMATE

 - Wait, have I said this before?
 Yes, yes I have.
 I have moved in so many people who never talked to their roommate ahead of move in.
 Figure out when they are moving in so you don’t have both of you trying to move in at the same time.
+Too many people in a tiny space can be brutal.
 Discuss your room set up before hand, because once one of you is all settled in, it’s unlikely you guys will be able to rearrange the room.

 Step 5: Relax